2. Programming with R

 You define your functions in a script, say box_modules/functions.R:

-This is just a fucntion that returns the proportion of missing values in a vector.
+This is just a function that returns the proportion of missing values in a vector.

 box::use(r/core[...]) loads all functions from the core package,